emmercm/www/src/blog/_effective-how-to-template.md

 - How to install and use a CLI tool
 - How to escalate a support ticket with a vendor

-We have other how-to guides that are linked to
+We have other how-to guides that are linked to by multiple incident runbooks:

+- How to delete old logs when a host is running out of disk space

 ## A cloneable how-to guide template